Port of Mokha

 The Port of Mokha is among ancient and key ports of Yemen.
 It is located at the west of Taiz City.

 History

-The port was established in 1955.
+By the 17th century, the area was the most prominent port in Yemen, particularly known for its export of the Mocha coffee bean.
+The modern port was established in 1955.

 Location

 The Mokha Port is located in Mocha city, about 100 km west of Taiz and is 75 km away from Bab-el-Mandeb at the Red Sea coast.
 The port locates at the latitude 13/19º to the north of the equator and at the longitude 04/43º east of Greenwich line.